 JESSIE RUBENSTEINFounder, Creative Director

-Jessie is a lecturer in Graphic Design at Boston University, College of Fine Arts, School of Visual Arts.
+Jessie was a lecturer in Graphic Design at Boston University, College of Fine Arts, School of Visual Arts from 2015-2022.
 Producing experiential learning projects with students is an active part of Jessie’s design practice.

 Jessie’s work focuses on bringing people together to unpack and discuss various subjects through multiple entry points (visual, tactile, auditory), creating platforms for conversation.